-Petitions for naturalization will be regularly considered and acted upon, and appropriate ceremonies conducted in connection therewith, at Greensboro, on Friday after the first Monday in June and December of each year A committee composed of three prominent residents of this district will be appointed from time to time to arrange for and conduct ceremonies in connection with all regularly held naturalization proceedings.
+Petitions for naturalization will be regularly considered and acted upon, and appropriate ceremonies conducted in connection therewith, at Greensboro, on Friday after the third Monday in May and November of each year.
+A committee composed of three prominent residents of this district will be appointed from time to time to arrange for and conduct appropriate patriotic ceremonies. in connection with all regularly held naturalization proceedings.
 The court may, in its discretion, at other times, consider and act upon petitions for naturalization by members of the armed services, and seamen on merchant vessels registered under the laws of the United States, and members of the immediate families and dependents of such personnel, and in other exceptional cases.